 FOR XML PATH(‘Submission’)

 That worked exactly as expected and the beginning of the final file format began to take shape.
-I was missing namespace info on the top line of the file and of course I need the Return section in as well.
+I was missing namespace info on the top line of the file and of course, I need the Return section in as well.

 Next example: the big T5Slip section

 Here is where things got interesting.
 I got a certain point very quickly because the core file format was similar to the above code.
-Again, here’s a simplified example with some additional nuances thrown in to handle null values.
+Again, here's a simplified example with some additional nuances thrown in to handle null values.
 The table this data is from is a different table than the organizational info but what I did include was one field in common to link the two together later.
 I chose the FilerBN (business number) field but could have easily made up a field instead.
-You’ll notice too, like the CRA file, the element names are the same for some data.
+Like the CRA file, the element names are the same for some data.
 I did that intentionally to mimic the CRA format (and to avoid having to make up new examples!).

 SELECT (SELECT RcpName as BusName1

-NULLIF(RcpName2,’’) as BusName2 – ** see note 1 **
+NULLIF(RcpName2,'') as BusName2 -- ** see note 1 **

 FROM MySQLTable2

-WHERE RecipientType > 2 – ** see note 2 **
+WHERE RecipientType > 2 -- ** see note 2 **

 FOR XML PATH(‘BusinessName’),TYPE),